adsouza5/autonomous-portfolio-pilot/README.md

    ```

 2. **Create your environment file**:

    In the project root, create a file named `.env` and add:

    ```dotenv
    OPENAI_API_KEY=sk-your-openai-key
    ```

+Have already provided a .env file for you to edit.

 3. **Customize your portfolio**: